amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 .. file-uploads-via-c360-steps-start

 #.
-From the **Customer 360** page, on a C360 table, lick on the more options button.
+From the **Customer 360** page, on a C360 table, click on the more options button.
 #.
 From the **Configure File** window, drag and drop a file in the window or click the window to browse for files on your computer.
 #.
 Wait a few moments for the file to upload.
 #.
 In the **File Identifier** field, select a file.